 All attempts of repeated courses, including the grades, remain on academic records and transcripts even though they may not be included in the GPA calculation or earned credits.
 Students should be aware that graduate schools and other institutions to which they might wish to transfer may not accept repeats and may include all grades in calculating GPA for admission.

-Student athletes, veterans and international students should check with the appropriate UW-Whitewater school officials before repeating courses as it may affect their eligibility or financial benefits.
+Student athletes, veterans and international students should check with the appropriate UW-W school officials before repeating courses as it may affect their eligibility or financial benefits.

 Appeal for Third Attempt of a Course

-Students who wish to enroll in a third attempt of a course must file an approved university appeal.
-Contact the Registrar’s Office (262-472-1570 or email@example.com) in Roseman 2032 for information about the appeal process.
+Contact the Registrar’s Office (262-472-1570 or firstname.lastname@example.org) in Roseman Hall 2032 or your academic advisor for information about the appeal process.

 Repeat for No Credit